 More Easy Classical Guitar Pieces

-"Easy Classical Guitar" is a series of articles here on my author profile that like this one, contain simple pieces in standard notation, guitar tablature and audio with study notes for learners.
+"Easy Classical Guitar" is a series of articles here on my author profile that contain simple pieces in standard notation, guitar tablature and audio with study notes for learners.
 They are grouped (along with steel string fingerstyle guitar arrangements).
-Click the "previous" and "next" thumbnails at the bottom of the hub to see what's available and have a look at any that you might be interested in learning or playing.

-You can also find a complete list of them in my profile.
-There are guitar pieces by Carulli, Giuliani, Sor, Aguado and Tarrega plus guitar transcriptions of compositions by Bach, Beethoven and Dowland.
+You can find other entries in my profile.
+There are guitar pieces by Carulli, Giuliani, Sor, Aguado and Tarrega, plus guitar transcriptions of compositions by Bach, Beethoven and Dowland.
 For fingerstyle guitarists, there are arrangements of traditional folk songs such as Greensleeves and Scarborough Fair.

 The music is composed by Ferdinando Carulli (1770-1841) and is in the Public Domain.